Mudhdhoo/CS224G_TechPackAI/README.md

 ## Team Contributions - Sprint 2

-John (Mudhdhoo) - Wrote the code for the backend OpenAI API (the code in this repository).
+John (Mudhdhoo) - Improved the code for the LLM in the backend to display more advanced behaviour.
+Connected the backend to the frontend.

-William (WilliamEkberg) - Wrote the code for the frontend (not yet connected to the API).
-Market research on the subject of Tech Pack creation.
+William (WilliamEkberg) - Polished the frontend design and set up database integration.

-Nico (nicohenning) - Market research on the subject of Tech Pack creation.
-Created and planned the Spring 1 presentation.
+Nico (nicohenning) - Assisted in planning the backend and frontend system architecture.
+Created and planned the Spring 2 presentation.